siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 $$

 The wave equation permits both open propagating transport and organized, closed closures.
-When a flow configuration refracts its own transport — curving its own path through the field it generates — it can close on itself.
+When a flow configuration refracts its own transport, curving its own path through the field it generates, it can close on itself.
 Such a self-refracting closure must be a shape that admits continuous nowhere-vanishing tangential flow.
 A sphere does not: by the hairy ball theorem, no continuous nowhere-vanishing tangential vector field exists on a sphere.
-The simplest closed shape that can sustain such flow is a torus — a sphere with a smooth through-hole.
+The simplest closed shape that can sustain such flow is a torus, a sphere with a smooth through-hole.
 It has two independent non-contractible cycles, and the flow must close in both directions at the same time.